Skip to main content

 OLLIM_BOT_NAMEYesThe bot’s display name

-OLLIM_TIMEZONENoIANA timezone (e.g. America/New_York); defaults to system local
+OLLIM_TIMEZONENoIANA timezone (e.g. America/New_York); defaults to auto-detected system timezone, then UTC

 WEBHOOK_PORTNoPort for the webhook HTTP server (e.g. 8420)